Find out the history behind the fabled Syonan Jinja, a Shinto shrine dubbed to be the grandest of all in South Asia.

-Commissioned in April 1942, two months after the fall of Singapore, Syonan Jinja was built to commemorate Japanese soldiers who have died in the battles at Malaya during World War II.
+Commissioned on April 1942, two months after the fall of Singapore, Syonan Jinja was built to commemorate Japanese soldiers who have died in the battles at Malaya and Singapore during World War II.

-Syonan Jinja was envisioned to be a 1,000-acre large park complete with recreational and sporting facilities such as promenades, playgrounds, swimming pool, and even wrestling arenas.
+Nicknamed Light of the South Shrine, Syonan Jinja envisioned to be a 1,000-acre large park complete with recreational and sporting facilities such as promenades, playgrounds, a swimming pool, and even wrestling arenas.

 Constructing the Light of the South Shrine

-The project was headed by Major Yasuji Tamura, officer-in-command of the Japanese 5th Division’s Engineers Regiment, and was expected to be the grandest Shinto shrine in the south of Asia.
+The project was spearheaded by Major Yasuji Tamura, officer-in-command of the Japanese 5th Division’s Engineers Regiment, and was expected to be the grandest Shinto shrine in the south of Asia.

 Syonan Jinja is one of two Japanese shrines constructed in Singapore.
-The other shrine, Syonan Chureito, was built at the top of Bukit Batok Hill and served as a memorial for Japanese and British soldiers who died during World War II.
-Today, only a memorial plaque can be found at the foot of the steps leading to the top of the hill.
+The other shrine, Syonan Chureito, was built at the top of Bukit Batok Nature Park and served as a memorial site for both Japanese and British soldiers that sacrificed their lives during World War II.
+Today, only a memorial plaque can be found at the hilltop of Bukit Batok Nature Park.

-On 15 February 1943, the first anniversary of the fall of Singapore, Syonan Jinja officially opened.
-A grand ceremony was officiated by Shigeo Odate, the first mayor of Syonan, to celebrate the opening of the shrine.
-Syonan is the official name for Singapore during the Japanese Occupation period.
+On 15 February 1943, the first anniversary of the fall of Singapore, Syonan Jinja officially opened to the public.
+A grand ceremony was officiated by Shigeo Odate, the first mayor of Syonan, to celebrate the opening of the shrine; Syonan is the official name for Singapore during the Japanese Occupation period.

 Syonan Jinja’s Architecture

-Syonan Jinja was modelled after the Ise Grand Shrine (Ise Jingu) in Japan which was built to honor the Sun Goddess Amaterasu Omikami whom the Japanese emperors were said to be the direct descendants of.
+Syonan Jinja was modelled after Ise Grand Shrine (Ise Jingu) in Japan.
+Ise Grand Shrin was built to honor the Sun Goddess Amaterasu Omikami whom the Japanese emperors were said to be the direct descendants of.

 Many of the artefacts and stones in Syonan Jinja were either handcrafted by Japanese craftsmen in Singapore or imported directly from Japan.

-It is said that approximately four to five tonnes of pebbles meant for Bukit Timah Nature Reserve’s rapid gravity filter beds were instead used to construct pebble streams that formed a spectacular sight at the foot of Syonan Jinja.
+It is said that four to five tonnes of pebbles meant for Bukit Timah Nature Reserve’s rapid gravity filter beds were instead used to construct a pebble stream at the foot of Syonan Jinja.

-A highlight of Syonan Jinja is the Divine Bridge, a large stone bridge that connected the edges of the reservoir to a road leading to Torii Gate.
+A highlight of Syonan Jinja is the Divine Bridge, a large stone bridge that connected the edge of the reservoir to a road leading to Torii Gate.

-Back then, Syonan Jinja was an important venue for ceremonies and celebrations of Japanese festivals.
-It is well recorded that Singapore locals, often the youths and the well-established, were coerced into attending the ceremonies as a sign of loyalty towards the Japanese empire.
+Syonan Jinja served as an important venue for ceremonies and celebrations of Japanese festivals.
+It was well recorded that the locals, often the youths and the well-established, were coerced into attending the ceremonies as a sign of submission and loyalty towards the Japanese empire.

 A rare footage (from 1:23 to 3:30) featuring a ceremony taken at the Syonan Jinja.